 Furthermore, answering services do more than gather information.
 They function as virtual receptionists by connecting and transferring callers.
 They also follow emergency message delivery protocols outline by each business they serve.

 Because the operations are smaller, each TSR represents many accounts.
 Callers are often more likely to speak to the same TSR if they call in multiple times in one day.
 This aids a business’s efforts to provide a personalized experience to each of its callers.

 Call centers differ from answering services in three main ways:

 - They are much larger operations.

 - They mainly function to gather information.

 As opposed to the 4 to 20 workstations in a small office that you’ll find with an answering service, call centers can have upwards of 200 workstations in a large office handling large volumes of calls.
 Whereas a TSR for an answering service may handle phone calls for many different accounts, a TSR at a call center may only handle phone calls for as many as 10 accounts in one shift.

 Instead of servicing different market segments, call centers serve “horizontal” cross-sections of large companies.
 Their purpose is to gather information or make sales.
 This means they follow a very straightforward protocol that is never for emergency situations.
-The process is automated, fast, and involves very little decision making – if any.
-To make calls fast and efficient, TSRs have a script that provides them with specific written responses.
+The process is automated, fast, and involves very little decision-making – if any.
+To make calls fast and efficiently, TSRs have a script that provides them with specific written responses.

-Examples of the types of calls they receive or conduct are: telemarketing, order taking for things like magazines or catalog items, and outbound calls for things like customers surveys to see if people like what they’ve ordered.
+Examples of the types of calls they receive or conduct are telemarketing, order taking for things like magazines or catalog items, and outbound calls for things like customer surveys to see if people like what they’ve ordered.